VulnScythe/executable-combiner/README.md

 It demonstrates how to bundle two executable files into a single distributable package using Python and PyInstaller.
 Do **not** use this tool for malicious purposes.
 The authors take **no responsibility** for misuse.

-By keeping this project **open, transparent, and responsibly documented**, it avoids confusion with malware-like tools.

 ---

 ## 📌 Overview